edson-acordi/4bit-microcomputer/README.md

 - The RENESAS (https://www.renesas.com/br/en) for sending me memory samples for tests with MikroLeo.

-- All the people who have supported this project.
+- All people from the Github community and externals who support this project.

 # Authors #